iredmail/mlmmjadmin/docs/API.md

 ---|---|---|---
 `remove_subscribers` | `remove_subscribers=<mail>,<mail2>,<mail3>` | | Remove multiple subscribers from mailing list.
 Multiple subscribers must be separated by comma.
 If `remove_subscribers=ALL` (all upper cases), all subscribers will be removed.

-## Parameters used to subscribe one subscriber to multiple mailing lists
+## Subscribe one subscriber to multiple mailing lists

 `POST /api/<subscriber>/subscriber`